Andrew Magno, Joshua Shapiro selected in MLB draft

-Two left-handed pitchers who played high school baseball in central Ohio were selected in the MLB draft.
+Two left-handed pitchers who played high school baseball in central Ohio were selected in the MLB draft last week.

 Andrew Magno, a junior at Ohio State and a 2016 graduate of Dublin Scioto, was picked in the 15th round (442nd overall) by the Detroit Tigers.
 Joshua Shapiro, a senior at Marshall and a 2015 graduate of Bexley, was drafted in the 34th round (1,033rd overall) by the Milwaukee Brewers.